 Discover India’s Past and Present Near this Bangalore Hotel

 Bangalore is known as India’s Silicon Valley, an international hub for business and technology.
 And while it is home to places including Manyata Tech Park, Embassy GolfLinks Business Park and UB City, it still holds true to its other name: Garden City.
 Weaved throughout Bangalore are lush parks and beautiful gardens that create backdrops for historical palaces, art museums and theaters.
-This hotel, centrally located on MG Road, places visitors near these experiences and others, offering the perfect destination for every itinerary.
+This hotel, centrally located on Residency Road, places visitors near these experiences and others, offering the perfect destination for every itinerary.

 Dating back to the year 1864, the park was laid by Sir Mark Cubbon, the then viceroy of India.
 The Cubbon Park spreads over an area of approximately 250 acres and is quite frequented by both walkers as well as joggers.